-* Participants were asked to note how strongly they agree / disagree with each statement on a scale of 1 (totally disagree) to 5 (strongly agree).
+* Participants were asked to rate their agreement / disagreement with each statement from 1 (totally disagree) to 5 (strongly agree).

-The responses indicate agreement that developing UT has much potential for Eilat.
-At the start, the respondents were asked to note whether, in their opinion, the tourist district should be separated from the town’s residential areas.
-Only a small minority (12 participants, 8.2%) advocated total separation whereas 51 (34.7%), while considering separation important, for various interfaces could exist in the form of spot events.
-From the other direction, a majority of respondents (84, 57%) expressed passion support for the diffusion of tourism into the residential neighborhoods; of them, 30 respondents (20.4%) expressed support of holding numerous events that would attract tourists to the neighborhoods, whereas 54 respondents (36.7%) went even farther, thinking it obligatory to mingle [] the areas and encourage tourist traffic in all parts of Eilat.
+The responses indicate agreement that UT development has much potential for Eilat.
+Initially, the respondents were asked to note whether they think the tourist district should be separated from the town’s residential areas.
+Only a small minority (twelve participants, 8.2%) advocated total separation whereas fifty-one (34.7%), while valuing separation, thought various interfaces could exist in the form of spot events.
+Conversely, most (84, 57%) expressed passionate support for the diffusion of tourism into residential neighborhoods; among them, thirty respondents (20.4%) supported holding multiple events that would attract tourists to the neighborhoods whereas fifty-four respondents (36.7%) went even farther, thinking it obligatory to mingle the areas and encourage tourist traffic in all parts of Eilat.

-As table 9 shows, among townspeople who took part in the study there is sweeping agreement about the favorable effect of UT on various aspects of life in Eilat, including development of the local economy, community involvement in tourism, neighborhood beautification, job creation, urban infrastructure, and the city’s image in tourists’ eyes.
-A more balanced outlook emerged in regard to the effects of UT on crime and personal security and on the central tourist district, although here, too, a large majority of respondents believed that there would be no effect or even a positive one.
+The townspeople who took part in the study agreed sweepingly about the favorable effect of UT on various aspects of life in Eilat, including local economic development, community involvement in tourism, neighborhood beautification, job creation, urban infrastructure, and the city’s image in tourists’ eyes (Table 9).
+They evinced a more balanced outlook on the effects of UT on crime and personal security and on the central tourist district, although here, too, a large majority foresaw no effect or even a positive one.

-Table 9. [תיקתי את המיספור] General effects of UT
+Table 9. [תיקנתי את המיספור] General effects of UT